sentenz/percent/README.md

 import "github.com/sentenz/percent/pkg/percent"
 ```

-The percent package provides several functions for working with percentages, including:
+The percent package provides functions for working with percentages, including:

 - percent.Percent()
   > Calculates the percentage of a given value.